sparkflows/sparkflows-processors/docs/03-Data-Preparation/16-Others/recoverhivepartitions.rst

 Recover Hive Partitions
 ===========

-Node to recover the partitions of external hve table.
+Node to recover the partitions of external hive table.

 Type
 ---------